-- The range instance of Object Property "hasOperation" that links the instance of the Service to the instance of the Operation shall be annotated with an Annotation Property: resourceDescriptorLink <semanticDescriptor> which shall contain a reference to the resource of type <semanticDescriptor> that instantiates the Operation. - The OperationInput and OperationOutput class (or sub-class) shall be instantiated in the data of the descriptor attribute of the <semanticDescriptor > child resource of a <container> or <flexContainer>.
+• The OperationInput and OperationOutput class (or sub-class) shall be instantiated in the data of the descriptor attribute of the <semanticDescriptor> child resource of a <flexContainer> resource that instantiates the Operation.

-The instance is identified using the rdf:about attribute that contains the URI of the OperationInstance concatenated with the letter "" and the class name of the OperationInput and OperationOutput (e.g. 00:11:2F:74:2C:8FMyServiceMyThirdOperation8MyOperationOutput).
+The instance is identified using the rdf:about attribute that contains the URI of the OperationInstance concatenated with the letter "" and the class name of the OperationInput or OperationOutput (e.g. 00:11:2F:74:2C:8FMyServiceMyOperationMyOperationOutput).